HaomingWu1/5020-mini-project/README.md

 ## 7. Execution Instructions

-1. Ensure the raw data files are prepared
+1. Ensure the raw data files are prepared(This project uses Git LFS to manage large files (e.g., `.tif`, `.csv`).
+> Please install Git LFS before cloning: https://git-lfs.com
+> Or simply click "Code" → "Download ZIP" to get all data.
 2. Place them in the `/data/` folder or adjust paths in notebooks
 3. Run notebooks in order: `task1 → task2 → task3 → task4`
 4. Install required packages using pip: